Skip to menu Skip to content Skip to footer

 Entry requirements

-There are no entry requirements for this course.
+There are no entry requirements or prerequisites.

 What you'll learn

-• Understand the concept – what Factor Analysis is and how it is used in data analysis.
+• Understand the concept – what factor analysis is and how it is used in data analysis.

-• Apply Factor Analysis techniques to different types of data sets.
+• Apply factor analysis techniques to different types of datasets.

 • Learn to reduce the dimensionality of data by identifying underlying factors that explain the correlations among observed variables.

-• Understand how to interpret the results of Factor Analysis, including factor loadings, communalities and eigenvalues.
+• Understand how to interpret the results of factor analysis, including factor loadings, communalities and eigenvalues.

 Time commitment